A City I Can’t Quite Put My Finger On: Dallas, TX

 It’s a short walk from downtown, although as I mentioned above, there didn’t actually seem to be a ton of reasons to venture towards the wide avenues and tall, generic office buildings of the central business district.

 With that said, Deep Ellum has enough to do that you won’t need to venture far to find something interesting.
-For readers from Seattle, Deep Ellum is Dallas’s Capitol Hill; for readers from everywhere else, I basically mean that it’s the area where all the millennials congregate in hip bars and restaurants.
+For readers from my hometown of Seattle, Deep Ellum is Dallas’s Capitol Hill.
+For readers from everywhere else, I mean that it’s the area where all the millennials congregate in hip bars and restaurants.

 Have a BBQ Feast at the Pecan Lodge

-If you visit this area, be sure to check out the Pecan Lodge.
-This famous BBQ joint may have a line going out the door, but it’s worth the wait!
-Keep an eye out for hostesses offering seats at the bar: if you’re willing to sit there, you can skip the line and still get anything on their full menu.
+If you visit Deep Ellum, be sure to check out the Pecan Lodge.
+This famous BBQ joint may have a line out the door and around the block, but it’s worth the wait!
+Keep an eye out for employees offering seats at the bar: if you’re willing to sit there, you can skip the line and still get anything on their full menu.

 We ordered the combo, which comes with three different types of meats.
 The side dishes were also delicious.
 I really liked the mac and cheese and collard greens, but we could hardly finish everything we got since it was so much food!